kragen/derctuo/one-big-text-file.md

 be able to feed the circuit you’ve modeled to other analysis functions that you write on the fly.
 You want the data to be open and accessible, not sealed inside an opaque Actor.

+Darius Bacon points out that if the “fragment” state is some more structured thing, such as a state of, say, a relational database, it might be easier to deal with the opacity problem.
+Maybe it would be easy enough to say something like `drawing2.points[3].x` elsewhere in the document.
+(Formats other than relational data might be usable too, such as JSON structures, but they tend to vary more over time as navigational data is included.)

 ### Blossoming forms ###